Brioche Donuts (VIDEO)

 Notes

 • Brioche donuts are best served fresh and hot.
-I bet there won't be any leftovers but in the event that you do, they store well for 1-2 days at room temperature.
-Wrap leftovers in plastic wrap and a kitchen towel.
+Leftovers store well for 1-2 days at room temperature.
+Wrap in a paper towel, plastic wrap and a kitchen towel.
 This locks in the moisture and prevents the donuts from drying.
+Re-heat in microwave for 10-15 seconds before serving.
 If making ahead, I suggest saving any filling in the refrigerator until serving.

 Nutrition